If a concern is raised about an employee, we may ask you for information as their employer or manager

 When a concern is raised about one of your employees by a third party we may need to ask you for information as their employer or manager.
 This may include, for example, further information about a particular incident or the service user records of the person who has complained.

-Under Article 25(1) of the Health and Social Work Professions Order 2001 we have the power to require an organisation to provide us with information relevant to a fitness to practise investigation.
+Under Article 25(1) of the Health Professions Order 2001 we have the power to require an organisation to provide us with information relevant to a fitness to practise investigation.
 This power overrides the General Data Protection Regulation 2018 and other data protection safeguards.
 We will let you know if we intend to use this power.

 Fitness to practise cases are private and we do not publicise the fact that we are investigating a registrant.
 If we are investigating one of your employees we will let you know.
 We will update you on the progress of the case and tell you the outcome.

 Each month we issue an alerts list which gives details of Investigating Committee Panel case to answer decisions, final hearing outcomes and registrants who have had Interim Orders made against them.
 To receive these alerts, please email us at email@example.com.

 Can an employee continue to work during an investigation?